mercedes-benz/MOSIM/README.md

 ## Installation

 In order to clone this repository propperly, please install [meta git](https://github.com/mateodelnorte/meta).
 Afterwards, you can clone all repositories with
 ```
 meta git clone git@github.com:Daimler/MOSIM.git
 ```
 Make sure that Microsoft Visual Studio and Unity is installed and change the path names in `deploy.bat` accordingly.
+Check [Compling the MOSIM framework from scratch](https://git.hb.dfki.de/mosim/mosim_core/-/wikis/01_Tutorials/CompileFramework) if you experience any problems.

 Afterwards, you can deploy the framework using the `deploy.bat` script.